 For buyers, purchasing a car with a service contract included in the price is easier than having to find a warranty company on their own.
 Buying a vehicle with a used car warranty also provides peace of mind that the car will be protected in the event of an issue with a key component.
 Top extended warranty companies offer additional perks such as roadside assistance that are also included in the warranty transfer.

-It’s important to note that transfering bumper-to-bumper or powertrain coverage from an independent third-party provider is different from a manufacturer transfer.
+It’s important to note that transferring bumper-to-bumper or powertrain coverage from an independent third-party provider is different from a manufacturer transfer.
 Because the original owner most likely customized their third-party coverage plan with a deductible and monthly payment options to fit their needs, what’s included in the warranty will vary.

 How Does The Car Warranty Transfer Process Work?